joshuaalley/joshuaalley.github.io/research.md

 - (2017) "Janus-faced: rebel groups and human rights responsibility"- with Hyeran Jo.
 In *Expanding Rights*, ed, Alison Brysk and Michael Stohl.
 (2017)

-# Working Papers
+# Selected Working Papers

-- Why Democratic Alliances Endure - (2021)
+- Why Democratic Alliances Endure
-- Elite Cues and Public Attitudes Towards Military Alliances - (2021)
+- Elite Cues and Public Attitudes Towards Military Alliances
-- Economic Bargaining in Asymmetric Alliances - (2021)
+- Economic Bargaining in Asymmetric Alliances
-- Extended Deterrence, Casualties, and Public Support for War - with Todd Sechser (2021)
+- Extended Deterrence, Casualties, and Public Support for War - with Todd Sechser
-- Does U.S. Success Promote Democracy Abroad? - with John Owen (2021)
+- Does U.S. Success Promote Democracy Abroad? - with John Owen
-- Countering the Adaptable and Resilient: U.S. Foreign Terrorist Organization (FTO) List and Terrorist Attacks - with Hyeran Jo and Brian Phillips (2021)
+- Countering the Adaptable and Resilient: U.S. Foreign Terrorist Organization (FTO) List and Terrorist Attacks - with Hyeran Jo and Brian Phillips
-- Post-Civil War Conflict Management Institutions and FDI -  with Caroline Hartzell (2021)
+- Rumors of Boogaloo: Media and Support for Militant Right-Wing Extremism in the United States - with Layla Picard and Philip Potter